Axbridge: Workhouse

 The Axbridge Union workhouse was erected in 1837 on the south side of West Street in Axbridge.
 The Poor Law Commissioners authorised expenditure of £4,496 17s 6d on construction of the building, which was intended to accommodate 250 inmates.
 It was designed by Samuel T Welch, who was also the architect of workhouses at Wells and Clifton.
 By 1929 the workhouse had become officially known as Axbridge Poor Law Institution.

 Events

 On the Saturday of the first Bank Holiday weekend in May, the annual Somerset Showcase took place.
 This includes craft displays and market, farmers' market, entertainment, exhibitions and live music in the evening.
 September sees the annual Blackberry Carnival, Fair in the Square and Harvest Home, which was introduced in 2007.
 Other events throughout the year include the Progressive Supper and Santa in the Square.
-Since 2009, a Concert by Candlelight has been held in the Church of St John the Baptist to coincide with Earth Hour.
+Since 2009, a Concert by Candlelight has been held in the Church of St John the Baptist to coincide with Earth Hour, when people try to reduce their electricity usage.